-Proposed Modification Number Paragraph in Pre-Submission JCS Pre-Submission original text with track changes Reason Number JCS b. a positive impact on the regeneration of neighbourhoods in west Cheltenham c.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason b. a positive impact on the regeneration of neighbourhoods in west Cheltenham c.
 Integrates built form and a comprehensive network of accessible green infrastructure, including local green space.
 The network will incorporate and protect notable natural features, including the Hatherley Brook, the Fiddlers Green Key Wildlife Site and important trees and hedgerows. v.
 Primary vehicle accesses from Fiddlers Green Lane and B4634 Old Gloucester Road. vi.
 Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of sustainable transport modes. vii.
 High quality public transport facilities and connections within and adjacent to the site. viii.
 Safe, easy and convenient pedestrian and cycle links within the site, to key centres and with neighbouring existing development and the wider green infrastructure network ix.
 A distribution of development that takes account of the proximity of the Hayden sewage treatment works and incorporates appropriate spatial planning arrangements and mitigation measures designed to minimise material impacts on residential properties and commercial premises.
 Development which is likely to be significantly affected by odours will not be permitted within the Odour Monitoring Zone identified on the proposals x.
 A landscape buffer to the western boundary of the site which will provide screening between the development and the Hayden sewage treatment works.
-PMM0119 Strategic PLAN A11 - West Cheltenham Site description added for Allocations Information Land to the west of Cheltenham is relatively flat land drained by the River Chelt.
+PMM0119 Strategic Allocations Information PLAN A11 - West Cheltenham Land to the west of Cheltenham is relatively flat land drained by the River Chelt.
 The West Cheltenham Strategic Allocation is adjacent to the urban edge of Cheltenham and has an urban fringe character.
 The area is bounded by Old Gloucester Road to the north, Hayden Lane to the east and Pheasant lane to the South.
 To the east of the allocation is land safeguarded for the further growth of Cheltenham well beyond the plan period, which includes the Hayden Sewage Treatment works.
 The land within the allocation is predominately in agricultural use.
-West Cheltenham Strategic Allocation PMM0120 Indicative site Indicative site layouts Deleted as the Indicative layouts site layouts have now been The indicative site layouts have not yet been revised following draft JCS consultation.
-New, more revised to take into indicative and diagrammatic place-shaping layouts will replace these graphics to indicate our work on account the outputs of the options for identifying sustainable and achievable developments on the sites.
-These layouts have been examination sessions and
+Site description added for West Cheltenham Strategic Allocation PMM0120 Indicative site layouts Indicative site layouts The indicative site layouts have not yet been revised following draft JCS consultation.
+New, more indicative and diagrammatic place-shaping layouts will replace these graphics to indicate our work on options for identifying sustainable and achievable developments on the sites.
+These layouts have been Deleted as the Indicative site layouts have now been revised to take into account the outputs of the examination sessions and